 7. Nike Air Jordan 10 – Grimm Gala

 Another charity event sneaker, Nike teamed up with the Doernbecher Children’s Hospital in 2016 for the Grimm Gala.
 As part of the special occasion, four black pairs and four white pairs of Air Jordan 10s were auctioned off.
 Furthermore, two of those were signed by Michael Jordan and designer Tinker Hatfield.

 8. Nike SoleFly x AJ 16 Art Basel

 Limited to 1500 pairs, this 2016 collaboration between Florida sneaker boutique SoleFly and Jordan featured a white upper with ostrich leather on the removable strap.
 Flash Rose lines the inside of the shroud, while the teal takes inspiration from South Beach.

 9. Nike Air Jordan 19 – Flint

-Production issues of the sneaker’s cover caused the Flint to be released to select chains only.
+Production issues with the sneaker’s cover caused the Flint to be released to select chains only.
 15 years later, however, the colourway was re-released.
-The patent leather construction and a Tech-Flex lace cover inspired by a fencer’s mask makes this a really cool Jordan design.
+The patent leather construction and a Tech-Flex lace cover inspired by a fencer’s mask make this a really cool Jordan design.
 The 2019 release retails for around $300.

 Designed by Marcus Jordan, Michael Jordan’s son, the Nike Air Jordan 23 Trophy Room is a very special version of Michael Jordan’s twenty-third signature shoe.
 Released at Jordan’s top 23 stores, with each spot getting 23 pairs, only 529 pairs of the sneaker were released.